What is Northern Sky Theater?

 What is the history of Northern Sky?
 How long has it been around?

-The name was changed to Northern Sky Theater to reflect the broader scope of the company.
+In 2015, the name was changed to Northern Sky Theater to reflect the broader scope of the company.
 Northern Sky continues to provide heartwarming original musicals to delight folks of every age to tens of thousands each summer and fall.
 See Our Story & Production History

-Is Northern Sky a professional theatre company?
+Is Northern Sky a professional theater company?

 Where do Northern Sky Theater performances take place?

-Do I need a State Park Sticker to get into the park for a Northern Sky performance?
+Do I need a State Park Sticker to get into the park for a Northern Sky summer performance?

-Is the theatre difficult to get to?
+Is the amphitheater difficult to get to?

 Is handicap access and accommodation available?

-Northern Sky also provides golf cart transportation from the parking lot to the amphitheater for our patrons who have difficulty walking the distance.
-Service is available starting 35 minutes prior to showtime, up to 10 minutes prior to showtime.
+Northern Sky also provides golf cart shuttle transportation from the parking lot to the amphitheater for our patrons who have difficulty walking the distance.
+Service is available starting 45 minutes prior to showtime, up to 10 minutes prior to showtime.
 Please meet at the park bench next to the parking lot steps.